spring-media/terraform-provider-awsmt/README.md

 export AWS_ACCOUNT_ID=319158032161
 ```

-Run `make test` to execute both acceptance and unit tests.
+Run `make clean sweep test` to execute both acceptance and unit tests.
 Run `make sweep` to delete resources that might not have been automatically destroyed after the tests were run.